jbroadway/resque/README.md

 ?>
 ```

-Save this to your app's `lib/` folder, e..g, `apps/myapp/lib/JobName.php`.
+Save this to your app's `lib/` folder, e.g., `apps/myapp/lib/JobName.php`.

 ## Running the workers